JangamYsaKshit/python-practice-projects/README.md

 # Python Practice Projects

-This repository contains Python projects I build as part of my journey to strengthen my Python programming and problem-solving skills....
+This repository contains Python projects I build as part of my journey to strengthen my Python programming and problem-solving skills.

 The projects are developed progressively, starting with beginner-level programs and gradually moving toward more advanced and real-world applications.